 The idea of a persistent, habitual reading practice is something a number of people aspire to.
-For some even, it has become lifelong habit—something they’ve been doing and will keep doing.
+For some it is a lifelong habit—something they’ve been doing and will always keep doing.

 The reasons people commit to a reading habit can be manifold and sometimes go beyond a whim or compulsion; some read because they must, some find reading an antidote to boredom, some read because of a palpable curiosity within them—intellectual or otherwise, some read to obtain direct knowledge of things they may never own, places they may never see, characters they will never be, some read to be informed; dispel rumors, some to remember, some to forget, some to go to a period or place in time…

 Whether shaping or updating views, discovering things, consuming stories, developing intellect, widening out, increasing knowledge or just testing the waters —whatever one’s readerly intentions or incentives— reading could be a starting point to a lot of other things.

 “Do not read, as children do, to amuse yourself, or like the ambitious, for the purpose of instruction.
 No, read in order to live.” ― Flaubert

 Aspiring readers may, at some point in the course of reading, come to develop a feeling that their reading can no longer be directed by whim, be haphazard or irregular, that it needs to be scheduled, targeted and perhaps focused.

 Our objective is to strengthen individual resolutions to maintain a steady reading habit.
 This is why we’ll carefully select four books for each month — at least three weeks before the month — for readers anywhere aspiring to maintain a steady personal reading schedule, and hopefully as a firm starting foundation for maintaining a more ambitious individual reading schedule.